Bd. Min. 2-3-94; Amended 12-11-14.

 While such defense and protection normally will be provided by insurance maintained by the University, this policy applies without regard to the availability of insurance coverage.
 If the initial determination is made by the President that the named individual is entitled to defense, it shall be provided either by insurance or by the General Counsel or by an outside counsel appointed by the General Counsel on behalf of the individual.

-- Defense—Criminal Proceedings—Defense will be provided to an officer, faculty member, or other employee of the University in a criminal investigation, subject to the conditions and requirements of Paragraph B above, until the occurrence of one of the following:
+- Defense -- Criminal Proceedings -- Defense will be provided to an officer, faculty member, or other employee in a criminal investigation, subject to the conditions and requirements of Paragraph B above, until the occurrence of one of the following:

 - The individual or the University is advised by a U.S. Department of Justice representative or an appropriate official of the prosecuting attorney's office that the person is a target of the criminal investigation; or